Required Permission: Settings management (Read more about permissions in User Groups)

 Hybrid Data Model configuration for this Graph Database connection.
 For more information please see the "Hybrid Data Model" chapter below.

 1.6.
-Memgraph (beta)
+Memgraph

 To create a new Memgraph connection:

-1. Click the "New connection" button in the top right corner of the Graph Connections panel. (this creates a new connection based on Default Settings).
+1. Click the "New connection" button in the top right corner of the Graph Connections panel.

-2. Enter a human distinguishable name for your new connection.
+2. Enter a human-distinguishable name for your new connection.

 3. Change Graph type to Memgraph.